-Motivated by map labeling, this problem was first considered by Funke, Krumpe and Storandt~\cite{FunkeKrSt16}, As one zooms out from a labeled map, labels grow in size.
-Clearly, we do not want the labels to overlap, so whenever this happens, one of the two is removed.
-This creates the need to determine when and in which order the labels need to be discarded.
-Funke, Krumpe and Storandt~\cite{FunkeKrSt16} observed that a straightforward simulation of the growth process with a priority queue solves the problem in time $O(n^2 \log n)$.
-They also gave an algorithm that runs in expected time $O(n(\log^6 n + \Delta^2 \log^2 n+ \Delta^4\log n))$, where $\Delta=\max_i v_i/\min_j v_j$ is the maximum ratio between two growth rates.
-Subsequently, Bahrdt et al.~\cite{Bahrdt17} improved this to an algorithm that runs in worst-case $O(\Delta^2 n(\log n+\Delta^2))$ time.
-This generalizes to growing balls in arbitrary fixed dimension $d$, with running time $O(\Delta^d n(\log n+\Delta^d))$.
+This problem was introduced by Funke, Krumpe, and Storandt~\cite{FunkeKrSt16}.
+They observed that a straightforward simulation of the growth process with a priority queue runs in time $O(n^2 \log n)$.
+They also gave an algorithm that takes expected time $O\big(n(\log^6 n + \Delta^2 \log^2 n+ \Delta^4\log n)\big)$, where $\Delta=\max_i v_i/\min_j v_j$ is the maximum ratio between two growth rates.
+Subsequently, Bahrdt~\etal~\cite{Bahrdt17} improved this to an algorithm that runs in worst-case time $O\big(\Delta^2 n(\log n+\Delta^2)\big)$.
+This generalizes to growing balls in arbitrary fixed dimension $d$, with running time $O\big(\Delta^d n(\log n+\Delta^d)\big)$.
 Recently, Funke and Storandt~\cite{FunkeSt17} presented two further parameterized algorithms for the problem.
-The first algorithm runs in time $O(n \log \Delta(\log n + \Delta^{d-1}))$ for arbitrary dimension $d$, while the second algorithm is specialized for the plane and runs in in time $O(C n \log^{O(1)} n)$, where $C$ denotes the number of distinct growth rates.
-If we are interested only in the first pair of touching disks, this problem is equivalent to the \emph{weighted closest pair} of the disk centers.
-Formann showed how to compute it in optimal $O(n \log n)$ time~\cite{Formann93}.
+The first algorithm runs in time $O\big(n \log \Delta(\log n + \Delta^{d-1})\big)$, for arbitrary dimension $d$, while the second algorithm is restricted to the plane and runs in time $O\big(C n \log^{O(1)} n\big)$, where $C$ denotes the number of distinct growth rates.
+If we are interested in finding only the first pair of touching disks, our problem becomes the \emph{weighted closest pair} of the disk centers.
+Formann showed how to compute it in $O(n \log n)$ time, which is optimal~\cite{Formann93}.